 “He called a spade a spade, wore his heart on his sleeve with pride and you could not avoid his presence even in a crowd.”

 She remembers him as a warm human being.
 “People who have (only) had a few interactions with him at work may feel he was a strict person, but those who have worked longer with him know that he had a lighter side too.
 He would always tell us to copy his hairstyle (he was bald).
-I can never forget the prints of his shirts, the funky socks, the designs of his cufflinks or his stationery, including his most cherished Mont Blanc pen, which he never failed to show off.
+I can never forget the prints of his shirts, the funky socks, the designs of his cufflinks or his stationary, including his most cherished Mont Blanc pen, which he never failed to show off.
 He was unique and extraordinary in every way,” Srivastava said.

 Mr. Chawla was the GC at JLL for nearly five years.
 He was previously a partner at ALMT Legal and Economic Laws Practice.